 Energy is hard to distribute across the rural areas of India, let alone clean energy, and half the homes in Rajasthan have no electricity or unreliable grid power.

 Frontier Markets through its Solar Sahelis, not only provides women with skills, employment and wages, but provides solar home lighting and systems.
-This gives clean, reliable light and energy to, as of May 2016, over 630,000 people, cutting down the use of kerosene and greenhouse gas emissions.
+This gives clean, reliable light and energy to, as of February 2019, over 3.5 million people, cutting down the use of kerosene and greenhouse gas emissions.

-By May 2016 about 70,000 torches, 45,000 lamps and 12,000 solar home lighting systems had been sold.
-Frontier Markets estimates that, for around 70% of sales, women make the purchasing decision or are the main users of the products.
+By February 2019 over 650,000 total clean energy solutions have been sold by Frontier Markets.
+They estimates that, for around 70% of sales, women make the purchasing decision or are the main users of the products.

 Solar systems making cooking and studying easier, providing brighter, less smoky light than kerosene lamps.
 Robust, long-range torches are particularly popular with women, for moving around outside after dark and checking livestock.
 Solar torches are brighter and more reliable than battery-powered torches, and save users from running down phone batteries through using mobile phones for outdoor light.